Jacksonville Journal

-The Jacksonville Journal was an afternoon newspaper in the Jacksonville, Florida area.
-It began publication as the Metropolis in 1887 before being renamed to The Florida Metropolis in the early 1900s and then to the Jacksonville Journal in 1922.
+The Jacksonville Journal was an afternoon newspaper in the Jacksonville, Florida, area.
+It began publication as the Metropolis in 1887 before being renamed The Florida Metropolis in the early 1900s and then the Jacksonville Journal in 1922.
 It ceased publishing in 1988.

 History

 Early history

 The newspaper began publication as The Metropolis in 1887.
 Renamed The Florida Metropolis in the early 1900s, it was renamed the Jacksonville Journal in 1922 upon its purchase by John H. Perry.
 The Journal's new owner was known for his focus on the community and boosterism.
 Perry once proposed that the city change its name to 'Jackson' because the suffix '-ville' was belittling to a growing metropolis.

 The Journal was historically the weaker newspaper in its rivalry with the local morning newspaper, The Florida Times-Union, and published only Monday through Friday.

 The Journal branched out into local media outlets with a radio station—WJHP (1320 AM)—and television station.
 WJHP-TV, which operated from December 1953 to October 1957, did not perform as well as expected because it was an ultra high frequency station (channel 36) at a time when most televisions required extra-cost converter boxes to access the station.
 It shut down shortly after WFGA-TV started on channel 12 in the very high frequency (VHF) band.